 Cruising in and out of Stockholm involves some tricky navigating through its archipelago.
 That means ships tend to arrive late and depart early, making for a very short port day.
 We weren't able to disembark until 10 a.m. and we had to be back on-board by 3:30.
 Fortunately, there were some transportation options available right in port.

-Two hop-on / hop-off companies bring their buses right to the dock in order to snag passengers as soon as they step off the gangway.
+A couple of the hop-on / hop-off busy companies bring buses right to the dock to snag passengers as soon as they step off the gangway.
 It's actually the most efficient way to get into central Stockholm, and the buses stop at all of the major points of interest.
 We picked one and hopped aboard.

 We rode through to the Vasa Museum stop to see the impressive reconstructed 17th century war ship and learn about Sweden's seafaring history.
 From there, we alternated hopping back on the bus with walking between some of the closer attractions.
 We saw the Swedish Parliament where Nobel Peace Prizes are awarded and strolled through Stockholm's bright and bustling old town.